jaumebt90/jaumebt90/README.md

 ### I'm a front end developer from Mallorca 🌊

 All my life I've been interested in computers, and technology in general.
 After several years in telecommunications, I decided to make a change and start the web development bootcamp at Ironhack.
-I am very excited about programming, and specifically with the frontend.
+I'm very excited about programming, and specifically with the frontend.
 I hope to get a job and get into the developers world soon.